 European SPES Forum (2005)

 Luk Bouckaert (Catholic University of Leuven) and I initiated the European SPES Forum, which was founded in 2005 in Leuven, Belgium.
 SPES is an acronym for “Spirituality in Economic and Social Life.”
 We define spirituality in broad and pluralistic terms so that the Forum brings together people from different spiritual backgrounds and traditions: Christians, Buddhists, Jews, Muslims and others.
 Our working definition of spirituality is the multiform search for a transcendent or deep meaning of life that connects people to each other and brings them in touch with God or “Ultimate Reality.”
+(The European SPES Forum was renamed as European SPES Institute in 2014.)

-The European SPES Forum offers an alternative, not only to religious fundamentalism but also to materialistic and technocratic humanism (which ignores spirituality, making it an entirely individual and private matter).
+The European SPES Forum offered an alternative, not only to religious fundamentalism but also to materialistic and technocratic humanism (which ignores spirituality, making it an entirely individual and private matter).
 Our alternative is spiritual humanism, which has been defended by European “persoalist” philosophers.
-The European SPES Forum has a focus on experience-based spirituality that succeeds in making a connection between day-to-day activities and the inner, pluriform quest for meaning.
+The European SPES Forum had a focus on experience-based spirituality that succeeds in making a connection between day-to-day activities and the inner, pluriform quest for meaning.

-In order to fulfill our mission we organize conferences and workshops on a yearly basis and produce the European SPES books.
+In order to fulfill our mission we organized conferences and workshops on a yearly basis and produce the European SPES books.
 The first of these books was published in 2007 under the title Spirituality as a Public Good, edited by Luk Bouckaert and me.
 The book contains selected papers of the European SPES Forum founding meeting in Leuven.
 They include “Spirituality in Economics” by Luk Bouckaert (Catholic University of Leuven), “Ethics Needs Spirituality” by mye, “Homo Spiritualis’ in Business” by Mike Thompson (Good Brand Ltd., London), and “The Search for a World Spirituality” by Diana Schumacher (Schumacher Society, UK).

 Europe-Asia Dialogue (2006)